amazon-archives/aws-lambda-container-image-converter/README.md

 ### Docker Example

-Build the example Docker image to create a PHP Lambda custom runtime:
+Build the example Docker image to create a PHP Lambda custom runtime and Hello World PHP function:
 ```
 cd example

 docker build -t lambda-php .
 ```

-The example PHP functions are also built into the example image, so they can be run with Docker:
+The Hello World function can be invoked locally by running the Docker image:
 ```
 docker run lambda-php hello '{"name": "World"}'

 docker run lambda-php goodbye '{"name": "World"}'
 ```

-Run the tool to create and publish Lambda layers that contain the PHP custom runtime:
+Run the tool to both create a Lambda deployment package that contains the Hello World PHP function, and to create and publish Lambda layers that contain the PHP custom runtime:
 ```
 ../bin/local/img2lambda -i lambda-php:latest -r us-east-1 -o ./output
 ```